 Burlap sandbags continue to be my first choice for fall and Thanksgiving tablescapes.

 Deep gold placemats and oatmeal goblets, heirloom vintage lace napkins, and gold resin acorns achieve the look and feel of the season.

 The recipe for making the tablescape your own is simple-bring items of special meaning to the table.

-Fruits, flowers, and vintage finds accentuate the casual, the simple and the elegant.
+Seasonal fruits and flowers along with vintage finds accentuate the casual, the simple and the elegant.